 One of the most important objectives of this study was to determine the effect, if any, of root penetration and microorganisms on the PVC geomembranes.
 The ponds were overgrown with vegetation, and had a large amount of cattails growing around the perimeter and in the middle of the ponds.
 As the bulldozer removed the soil from the top of the geomembrane under the cattail area, observations were made of the root zone of the cattails.
 These cattails produced one root stalk about 20 mm to 30 mm in diameter, with a mass of smaller roots around the main root.
 The root length was approximately 0.3 m to 1m.
-All roots of the cattails grew down to the PVC geomembrane and then grew horizontally along the top surface of the geomembranes was found during field inspection or after holding the geomembrane over a light source in the laboratory.
+All roots of the cattails grew down to the PVC geomembrane and then grew horizontally along the top surface of the geomembrane.
+No evidence of roots penetrating the 0.51 mm thick geomembranes was found during field inspection or after holding the geomembrane over a light source in the laboratory.